A Short History

 At first, the Association comprised seven branches.
 By 1920 there were 20 branches, and Snelgrove moved to place the Association on a more representative and efficient footing.
 The rules were re-drawn and the branches were placed into five Divisions: Northern, Southern, Eastern, Western and Central.
 This worked well for a number of years.
 The membership continued to grow and other Divisions were formed, starting with the North-Eastern Division.
 We were fortunate in having the great Thomas W. Cowan as President between 1914 and 1926 and Snelgrove himself was President from then until his death in 1965.

 During the late 1940s there were more than 1,600 members in 11 Divisions, but since then, mostly in line with national trends, there has been a gradual decline.
 In the mid-1970s, resulting from the Maude report and the creation of the County of Avon, an amicable split occurred, the three Divisions within this new county forming their own Association.
 This reduced our membership considerably.
 Even so, by the 1990s there were just below 500 members in 13 Divisions, the most thriving branches having secured divisional status.
 In the interests of efficiency Council took steps to reduce this number, but there was much resistance to this.
-The current number is 12, varying greatly in size, degree of activity and with a considerable geographical overlap.
+In the end agreement was reached on 12 Divisions.

-Fewer people keep bees these days, but Somerset Beekeepers’ Association has had a growing membership for several years and currently stands at around 850.
-This success is attributed to a strong team of officers with their own specialist areas of expertise, such as education, examinations, communication, fund-raising and gift aid.
+The success of the SBKA Charity is attributed to its strong team of officers with their own specialist areas of expertise, such as education, examinations, communication, fund-raising and gift aid.
 These officers constantly promote the craft, attending various events such as shows, organising beekeeping demonstrations, classes at various levels to assist beekeepers in their management techniques.
-This constant drive not only encourages people to take up the craft, but brings in new members and encourages them to remain so, thus fulfilling the Association’s constitutional objectives “to advance the craft of apiculture and to promote and foster the education of its members, and of the public.”
+This constant drive not only encourages people to take up the craft, but brings in new members and encourages them to remain so, thus fulfilling the SBKA Charity's constitutional purpose which is " to advance the education of the public and beekeepers in the craft of beekeeping and to promote the importance of bees in the environment.

 Further reading: Somerset Beekeepers and Beekeeping Associations; A History, 1875-2005 by David Charles